 - “You’re my favourite person besides every other person I’ve met.”

-- “You’re not the dumbest person in this world, but you’d better hope he doesn’t die.”
+- “You’re not the least intelligent person in this world, but you’d better hope he keeps living.”

 - “You’re so dense, light bends around you.”